Chau Sen Cocsal Chhum: Early life

 Chhum was born into an ethnic Khmer (Khmer Krom) family in the commune of Tri Tôn, Châu Đốc Province (today renamed as An Giang Province), French Indochina (present-day Vietnam), on 1 September 1905.
-Chhum attended primary school at Phnom Penh before moving to Saigon where he attended the Lycée Chasseloup Laubac.
-At the age of 21, Chhum became the first Cambodian to graduate there, with a baccalaureate in French and Philosophy.
+Chhum attended primary school at Phnom Penh before moving to Saigon where he attended the Lycée Chasseloup-Laubat.
+At the age of 21, he became the first Cambodian to graduate there with a baccalaureate in French and Philosophy.
 Upon graduation, he began a career in the French Colonial Administration in Phnom Penh, Cambodia, with the position of Second Class Civil Servant (Cadre Supérieur de Deuxième Classe / Anuk Montrei).

 Career

 In 1928, Chau Sen Cocsal was promoted Deputy Governor of Takéo Province (Gouverneur Adjoint), then successively posted in Tralach District, Takéo Province, in 1931 and Thbaung Khmaum, Kompong Cham Province, in 1935.
 In 1938, Chhum became Governor of Svay Rieng Province.
-From 1940 to 1944, he was Governor of Kompong Chhnang Province.
-During World War II, Chhum refused to supply forced labour to the Japanese occupying forces in Cambodia and joined resistance in the jungle.
+From 1940 to 1944, he was the Governor of Kompong Chhnang Province.
+During World War II, Chhum refused to supply forced labour to the Japanese occupying forces in Cambodia and joined the resistance in the jungle.

-With the return of the French Administration, Chhum was nominated Mayor of Phnom Penh in 1945, Governor of Kompong Cham Province in 1946, then Governor of Kandal Province in 1948.
-In 1951, Chhum was sent to Thailand, as Cambodia's first ambassador to a foreign country.
+With the return of the French Administration, Chhum was nominated Mayor of Phnom Penh in 1945, Governor of Kompong Cham Province in 1946, and then the Governor of Kandal Province in 1948.
+In 1951, Chhum was sent to Thailand as Cambodia's first ambassador to a foreign country.
 Chhum returned to Cambodia in 1952 and once more took to the jungle to fight for the country's independence from France.

-In 1955, Chau Sen Cocsal was elected to the Cambodian National Assembly as deputy of Kompong Cham Province.
+In 1955, Chau Sen Cocsal was elected to the Cambodian National Assembly as a deputy of Kompong Cham Province.
 From 1958 to 1963, he occupied the position of President of the National Assembly.
 In 1969, at the age of 64, Chhum retired from public office.

 In April 1975, after the fall of Phnom Penh to the Khmer Rouge and Saigon to North Vietnamese troops and the Viet Cong, as Chau Sen Cocsal was visiting relatives in Kampuchea Krom, he was arrested by Vietnamese authorities.
-Charged with spying for the US Central Intelligence Agency, Chhum was incarcerated for 17 months in what he would later describe as a "chicken box" then in a room where he took turns sleeping with 40 other prisoners.
+Charged with spying for the US Central Intelligence Agency, Chhum was incarcerated for 17 months in what he would later describe as a "chicken box" and then in a room where he took turns sleeping with 40 other prisoners.
 Chau Sen Cocsal spent an additional two years under house arrest in Saigon.
 Under the pressure of France, Vietnam released Chhum, who was allowed to migrate to France with his wife.